Rebekah-Shunmugapandi/sea-change-semester-data-labs/Lab03/Lab03-CombiningAndVisualizingData.md

 Mutating joins allow you to combine variables from multiple tables.
 There are four types of mutating join, which differ in their behaviour when a match is not found.
-We’ll illustrate each with an example:
+We’ll illustrate each with an example.
+Let’s start by making two dataframes:

 ``` r
 df1 <- data.frame(x = c(1, 2), y = 2:1)